 - If your child hurts their back at school after falling from a damaged chair.

-- Where your child is knocked over by a vehicle while using a zebra crossing.
+- Where your child is knocked over by a careless driver while riding their bike to school.

 Essentially, any type of accident that resulted from another party’s negligence could entitle you to start a claim on their behalf.